csmiguel/2021_ConGenTropics/tutorials/assembly.md

 From the alignment file we need to extract the information for downstream analysis.
 + call variants: we are not going over it.
 But if you are interested check [GATK](https://gatk.broadinstitute.org/hc/en-us/categories/360002302312).
 + get consensus sequences.
-This can be done very straightforward and freely in Geneious.
-Other more complex options are `samtools mpileup`, [vcf-consensus](http://vcftools.sourceforge.net/perl_module.html#vcf-consensus), and [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360037594571-FastaAlternateReferenceMaker).
+This can be done straightforward and freely in Geneious.
+Other (more complex) options are `samtools mpileup`, [vcf-consensus](http://vcftools.sourceforge.net/perl_module.html#vcf-consensus) and [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360037594571-FastaAlternateReferenceMaker).

 ## NOVOPlasty
 Reconstruct the mitogenome using NOVOPlasty.
 As a seed we can use any homologous sequence not too divergent.